 The Spy Who Came in From the South.
 Cultural Anthropology.

 The Universal Enemy: Jihad, Empire, and the Challenge of Solidarity.
 Stanford University Press [introduction available here].

-For conversations around the book, see these interviews with Chapati Mystery, Jadaliyya, The Ottoman History Podcast, and Third World Approaches to International Law Review or this forum on The Immanent Frame
+For conversations around the book, see these interviews with Allegra Lab, Chapati Mystery, Intercepted podcast, Jadaliyya, The Ottoman History Podcast, The Revealer, and Third World Approaches to International Law Review or this forum on The Immanent Frame

 From Exception to Empire: Sovereignty, Carceral Circulation, and the "Global War on Terror."
 In Ethnographies of U.S. Empire, eds.
 Carole McGranahan & John Collins, Duke University Press.